Thar0/csdis/README.md

 If `outfile` is specified, the macros will be output to that file, otherwise the result is printed to console.

+The `--f` flag must be at the end of the arguments and if chosen will emit floats in IEEE-754 hexadecimal format rather than decimal format.

 ### Building